-- Attract exceptional business, tenants and residents through developing and managing best-in-class properties and communities that are sustainable, inclusive and accessible to all stakeholders. - Make positive social and environmental impacts in our communities where we work, operate and live through strategic investments in resource efficiency, attainable housing and developing inclusive and diverse communities. - Bring passion, creativity and innovation to every project and investment.
+- Attract exceptional business, tenants and residents through developing and managing best-in-class properties and communities that are sustainable, inclusive and accessible to all stakeholders. - Work with partners and stakeholders including governments, Indigenous communities, business partners and local residents to maximize the value of our assets and developments. - Make positive social and environmental impacts in our communities where we work, operate and live through strategic investments in resource efficiency, attainable housing and developing inclusive and diverse communities. - Foster a culture of diversity, inclusivity and fair treatment within our organization, at our properties and in our communities with our stakeholders. - Bring passion, creativity and innovation to every project and investment.